-One of the attributes that allow such applications are the Kanban swimlanes.
+One of the attributes that allow such applications is the Kanban swimlanes.
 This simple addition lets companies create boards that are just right.
 So keep on reading to see how you can do it too.

 Let’s see each one in action.

 One of the most popular ways to use Kanban swimlanes is to help separate tasks by their type.
-In most teams, there are several types of tasks to be completed and it helps to see the Kanban board divided by them.
+In most teams, there are several types of tasks to be completed, and it helps to see the Kanban board divided by them.

 This makes the task board easier to navigate and focus on the work that the team is doing.
-It also gives immediate insight into what type of work the team is concentrating on at the moment.
+It also gives immediate insight into what type of work the team is concentrating on.